-This dish is hearty and satisfying, and pleasingly creamy despite relying on lighter semi-skimmed milk and crème fraîche rather than the more calorific cream and butter options.
-It's also a pleasingly simple way to use up those sprouts.
+This dish is hearty and satisfying, and pleasingly creamy, despite relying on lighter semi-skimmed milk and crème fraîche rather than more calorific cream and butter options.
+It's also a simple way to use up more of those sprouts.

 4. Asian hot-and-sour turkey soup

 Got more leftover turkey than you know what to do with?
 Whip up this simple soup with spicy chilli and sour vinegar and you'll get through it in no time.

 Some rice noodles added to the clear soy-spiced soup base add carbohydrate, making this another excellent choice for refuelling post-ride.